CrewAI + Veto

 role="Manager",

-goal="Oversee crew operations and approve critical decisions",
+goal="Oversee operations and approve decisions",

 allow_delegation=True,